maykinmedia/archiefbeheercomponent/doc/manual/destruction.rst

 - An email for the record manager for when there are changes requested by a reviewer.
 - An email for the archivist with as attachment a report of destruction.

+Each user can also update their email preferences.
+They can decide whether to receive an email as soon as there is work waiting for them or to never receive emails.
+The link to the page where email preferences can be changed is at the bottom right of the entry view.

 Deleting a list
 ===============